Variables Management

 Turn on the switch to enable the role variables group.

-On the page of Preset Role Management, click Add Preset Role to add official roles or custom roles.
+On the Preset Role Management page, click Add Preset Role to add an official role or a custom role.

-After variables are enabled, once the agent development and device linkage are completed, the preset role information will be visible on the panel when used with the AI toy panel.
+After the variables are enabled and the agent development and device linkage are complete, the preset role information appears on the AI toy panel when used with that panel.

 -